My Adventure Through Our Family Tree Branches

 It could almost be set when I was a young girl, spending all day outside with my friends or my sisters.
 But I never set out through endless fields with no homes in sight, or crawled up an embankment to rest on railroad tracks.
 The lollipop looks familiar; playing outside wearing dresses does not.

-Standing behind Adelaide is Agnes Marie O'Brien (1908-1979); to her left (our right) sits her youngest sister Helen (1911-1988).
+Standing behind Susie is Agnes Marie O'Brien (1908-1979); to her left (our right) sits her youngest sister Helen (1911-1988).
 Marie, as the older sister was called, and Helen are the children of Edward Joseph O'Brien (1867-1922) and Agnes Gertrude McCaffrey (1879-1919).
 The sisters' mother Agnes was the youngest surviving child of thirteen children, and the youngest sister of my great-great-grandmother Charlotte Agnes "Lizzie" McCaffrey Flemming (1858-1922).
 This makes Susie a "first cousin-once removed" of Helen and Marie.
 [Susie's mother Pearl Alphonsine Horst (1864-1861) was Marie and Helen's first-cousin.]

 The photograph seems to have been taken around 1921-22.
 Two short years prior to this picture being taken Helen and Marie had lost their mother to uterine cancer - she was just 40 years old.
 When she died her husband was left to care for their six children, ranging in age from eight to eighteen years old.
 Only three years later their father Edward also died; he was 55-years-old.